Syndicate Agreement Architecture

 A syndicate is a group of broker-dealers that share the underwriting work, the economics, and (in firm-commitment offerings) the inventory risk of a public offering.
 The lead/managing underwriter drafts and circulates the syndicate documents, and the layered contract structure controls who signs what, who is liable for what, and who gets paid what.

-The Three Roles in a Syndicate
+What Are the Three Roles in a Syndicate?

 Every public offering distinguishes three categories of participants.
 The exam tests which category sits behind which document and which fee.